-This switch can route unicast traffic to different subnetworks using the Routing Information Protocol (RIP).
-It supports RIP and RIP-2 dynamic routing.
+This switch can route unicast traffic to different subnetworks using the Routing Information Protocol (RIP) or Open Shortest Path First (OSPF) protocol.
+It supports RIP, RIP-2 and OSPFv2 dynamic routing in the web management interface.
 These protocols exchange routing information, calculate routing tables, and can respond to changes in the status or loading of the network.
+For information on configuring OSPFv3 or BGPv4, refer to the CLI Reference Guide.